Maradox/osmdroid-wiki/Important-notes-on-using-osmdroid-in-your-app.md

 ## Notes on programmatic construction of the MapView

 Osmdroid supports the manual creating (not XML Layout based) construction of MapViews.
 In fact, it's used throughout the examples.
 BE CAREFUL creating the view manually, it's very easy to accidentally introduce memory leaks in your application this way.
 You'll have to handle onDestoryView and manually call MapView#onDetach.

+Prefer using MapViews via xml layouts instead as demonstrated in

+* OpenStreetMapViewer/src/main/res/layout/activity_starter_mapview.xml

+## How to credit OpenStreetMap

+OpenStreetMap requires that you add “© OpenStreetMap contributors” to the map, if you use their data.
+For more dedails see http://www.openstreetmap.org/copyright/en